-Spark plugs are the key to starting your car.
-They spark an electric charge that lights up fuel in a combustion engine, creating power and motion for moving vehicles.
+Spark plugs are essential for starting cars.
+They ignite an electric charge that ignites fuel in a combustion engine, generating power and motion for vehicles.

 What's in this post?

-How to Fix Oil in Spark Plug Well
+How to Fix Oil in the Spark Plug Well

 The main cause of oil in the spark plug well is usually a faulty or damaged O-ring.
-In this case we need to do few steps to handle it:
+In this case, we need to do a few steps to handle it:

-Step One: Quick Checks and cuts the power supply.
+Step 1: Quick Checks and cuts the power supply.

 To get closer to the oiled spark plug tip, you will need to access the engine in order to fix it.
 In order to do so, you will have to remove the valve covers.
 This is rather simple and can be done by using a wrench to loosen and remove the bolts that are holding it in place.
 Once you have removed the valve covers, set them aside in a safe place.
 When removing the bolts, be careful not to damage the cylinder head.